If You’re Going Gourmet Chocolate

 If you buy the big bag at the holidays, amp up the personal touch by picking out her favorites and putting them in a wee box or fancy bag with a bow, all for her, no sharsies.
 Lindor Truffles

 Newman’s Organic Dark Chocolate

-Especially for those with allergies and sensitivities, check out the ingredient list.
+Especially for those with allergies and sensitivities, check out the minimal ingredient list.
 It’s scrumptious too.
 Try stores like Whole Foods or World Market.
 Similar choices are available from Trader Joe’s.
 If you’re at World Market (a.k.a.
 Cost Plus), they also carry a range of chocolates, including imported and harder-to-find.
 [But do they have Millionaire Shortbread?
 No, they do not.
 I weep.]